 Nasogastric feeding tubeFeeding - nasogastric tube; NG tube; Bolus feeding; Continuous pump feeding; Gavage tube

-Try to keep your child from touching or pulling on the tube.
+If your child has an NG tube, try to keep your child from touching or pulling on the tube.

 - After the feeding is finished, add warm water to the feeding syringe and let it flow by gravity.

 - If the water does not go through, try changing positions a bit or attach the plunger to the syringe, and gently push the plunger part-way.
-Do not press all the way down or press fast.
+DO NOT press all the way down or press fast.

 - Remove the syringe.

 - Close the NG tube cap.

 - Clean the skin around the tube with warm water and a clean washcloth after each feeding.
 Remove any crust or secretions in the nose.